DKISTDC/dkist/docs/tutorial/5_downloading_data.md

 ds = dkist.load_dataset(files[0])
 ```

-As we saw earlier, we can use the `files` attribute to access information about the number and names of files in the datset even before downloading any.
+As we saw earlier, we can use the `files` attribute to access information about the number and names of files in the dataset even before downloading any.

 ```{code-cell} ipython
 print(ds.files)